Anna-Marie

 10% Donated for micro loans to women

-“Do not to give up,” she tells me with that sly smile and twinkle in her eye.
+“Do not give up,” she tells me with that sly smile and twinkle in her eye.
 Keep moving forward, the same as she does every day, to sell her fruit in the shade of giant trees in the open square.
-I’m curious, and ask the image of her in paint, “What is your name?”
-Nothing comes to me.
-She is elusive.
+I like her quietness.
+It perhaps reminds me of myself as a young girl.

-It takes baby steps to grow and I can see that this is what I need to remind myself when I feel doubt.
-Have patience.
+It takes baby steps to grow.
+“Have patience”.
 Oh, perhaps this is your name - patience in Spanish, Paciencia.
 She tells me to let life unfold, but keep moving forward.
-I paint my own message, my lesson, my inner self.
+I paint my own message, my lesson.
 Is Paciencia only a reflection of myself?
 Look into her face.
 What does she reveal to you?

 Paciencia